lipsberga/linina/content/posts/mindmaps.md

-4 USE OF MINDS MAPS AT THE UNIVERSITY OF                              LATVIA
+4 USE OF MINDS MAPS

 Chapter 4 explains the research methodology and summarizes the results.